voicebase/voicebase-docs/docs/how-to-guides/keyword-spotting.md

 VoiceBase supports keyword (and key phrase) spotting.
 You can define groups of keywords (or key phrases), which are flagged when they are spotted in the recording.

 VoiceBase can also discover the keywords, key phrases, and topics in your recording using a processing known as semantic indexing.
-For more details, [Keywords and Topics](keywords-and-topics.html).
+For more details, view [Keywords and Topics](keywords-and-topics.html).

 ## Managing Keyword Spotting Groups